Your ‘Shadow’ Self – What It Is, And How It Can Help You

 When we recognise and face our shadow, we can become more whole and balanced.

 Knowing your shadow side will also improve your relationships.
-What we can accept and understand about ourselves we are then more able to accept and understand in others.
+When we can accept and understand ourselves, we are then more able to accept and understand others.

-The shadow is usually one of the first things we face when we start attending therapy.
-The creation of a safe space where we can talk to someone who isn’t personally invested in our life means we find ourselves saying things we didn’t even know we think and felt.
+The shadow can be one of the first things we face when we start attending therapy.
+The creation of a safe space where we can talk to someone who isn’t personally invested in our life means we find ourselves saying things we didn’t even know we think and feel.

-Of course looking at what you are constantly blaming others for tends to be a direct route to your shadow.
+Of course looking at what you are constantly blaming others for tends to be a direct route to your shadow self.
 What are the things you like least in other people?
 Does that characteristic exist within you, too?
-Can you think of an example, even, of when you did something similar?

-It’s important when working to recognise and understand your shadow side you do not over-identify with it.
+It’s important to recognise and understand your shadow side, but not over-identify with it.
 If you are going through a period of low self-esteem or depression, for example, it’s not the time to indulge in shadow work because you are not in the headspace to recognise your strengths, too.
-This is why it can be wise to do shadow work with proper support in place.

 Jungian analysis is of course helpful as a route to exploring your shadow.

-Would you like to explore your shadow side in a safe, friendly environment with a trained and professional therapist?
-Harley Therapy connects you with highly trained counselling psychologists and psychotherapists in central London locations, or globally via Skype.
+Want to explore your shadow side in a safe, friendly environment with a trained and professional therapist?
+Harley Therapy connects you with highly trained counselling psychologists and psychotherapists from its central London clinics or via online therapy sessions.

 Have a question about the shadow self?
 Or want to share an experience with our readers?
 Use the public comment box below.